Slide 1

 Collaborating/partnering institutions and researchers are drawn from Europe and Africa

 The Generation-H project's collaborating or partnering institutions and researchers are drawn from Europe and Africa.
-The European institutions are the Academisch Medisch Centrum bij de Universiteit van Amsterdam in the Netherlands, IRD (French National Research Institute for Sustainable Development) in France, Vrije Universiteit Amsterdam in the Netherlands, and Loughborough University in the United Kingdom.
+The European institutions are the Amsterdam UMC, Universiteit van Amsterdam in the Netherlands, IRD (French National Research Institute for Sustainable Development) in France, Vrije Universiteit Amsterdam in the Netherlands, Sciensano in Belgium and Loughborough University in the United Kingdom.
 The African institutions are the African Population and Health Research Centre in Kenya, the University of Ghana, the Ghana Health Service, the Christian Health Association of Ghana, and the Coalition of Actors for Public Health Advocacy, also in Ghana.